 Table 3 reports the results of our baseline estimation using a five-day window around each rebalancing event (i.e., $h \in [-5, 5]$).
 Across all specifications, our coefficient of interest, β , is positive and statistically significant.
-The estimate in column (4), which includes bond-month and month-by- $\mathbb{1}{h \in Post}$ fixed effects, implies that a 1 p.p. increase in the FIR raises bond prices by approximately 0.30%.16 In yield terms, this corresponds to a decline in yield to maturity of about 5.5 basis points-see Appendix Table B7.
+The estimate in column (4), which includes bond-month and month-by- $\mathbb{1}{h \in Post}$ fixed effects, implies that a 1 p.p. increase in the FIR raises bond prices by approximately 0.30%.14 In yield terms, this corresponds to a decline in yield to maturity of about 5.5 basis points-see Appendix Table B7.

 The documented effects are heterogeneous across bonds with varying levels of default risk.
-In Table 4, we divide the sample into terciles based on bond spreads and estimate Equation (20) for each subsample.
+In Table 4, we divide the sample into terciles based on bond spreads and estimate Equation (18) for each subsample.
 We find that prices of high-spread bonds are more sensitive to rebalancing shocks, with a 1 p.p. increase in FIR associated with an almost 0.40% increase in bond prices (about a 10 basis point decline in yield to maturity; see Appendix Table B8).
+In contrast, the effect for low-spread bonds is smaller and not statistically significant.
+Overall, these findings suggest that investors demand a premium for holding riskier bonds, which we refer to as an inconvenience yield.
+These results align with our assumption that investors penalize return variance and are consistent with an elasticity that varies with default risk-as shown in Equations (11) and (13).